rafglo/Multidmensional-Stochastic-Modelling-of-Machine-Condition-Data/README.md

 ## Running the Project

-Open and run the final report notebook:
+Open and run the final report notebook from the repository root:

 ```bash
 jupyter notebook notebook.ipynb
 ```

-Run it from the repository root so the relative cache paths continue to work.
+The notebook should be run from the root folder so that the relative paths to the data and cache files work correctly.